The Legend of the Mayan Aluxes

-The Legend of the Mayan Alux, the little people of Mexico
+The little people of Mexico

 There are some cryptozoologists that believe the Mayan little person or Alux was actually or perhaps still is a little person.
 Aluxob or Alux is the Mayan word given to mythological Mayan spírits found in the Yucatan Peninsula they are believed to be small dwarf-like creatures, that average around 3 foot tall, and they are somewhat akin to goblins, elves or even perhaps poltergeists or golem due to their creation by the owner of the land they settle on.

-At this point the farmer knows the Alux is alive and will now protect the farmers land and the famer for a full 7 years.
+At this point, the farmer knows the Alux is alive and will now protect the farmers land and the farmer for a full 7 years.
 After 7 years the door to the Alux home must be sealed off during the day in order to trap the Alux inside and prevent him from becoming evil.
 The Mayan people make offerings to them before they venture into the forest or start their milpa farming to bring good luck.

 In the early 90’s when construction began on the bridge the first three attempts to build the structure were disastrous.
-According to the story a Mayan came to the site and told them that they had angered the Alux and he would continue to wreak havoc on the site unless they built him a shelter.
+According to the story, a Mayan came to the site and told them that they had angered the Alux and he would continue to wreak havoc on the site unless they built him a shelter.

 The small pyramid and house was built and offered as a gift to the aluxes, and from this point onwards the construction of the bridge could be completed without being tampered with.
-To this day even the big hotels have houses or shrines to the Aluxes, if you cóme on vacation just ask your friendly staff members and they wíll know where to find it though they don’t often talk about it.
+To this day even the big hotels have houses or shrines to the Aluxes if you cóme on vacation just ask your friendly staff members and they wíll know where to find it though they don’t often talk about it.

 pin for later